Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 It is a fun and entertaining Batman story that is easy for newcomers to start with and great for longtime fans that enjoy Batman stories that focus on him solving a mystery.

-This story will be adapted into two animated movies, and I'm looking forward to watching and reviewing them.
+This story has been adapted into two animated movies, and I will review both of them.